In this article:

 Tonsils are a pair of lymph nodes present on either side at the back of the throat.
 They help prevent infections by producing antibodies.

 However, at times, the tonsils may get attacked by a bacteria or virus and swell up.
 This inflammation of the tonsils is known as tonsillitis.

 The treatment for tonsillitis varies with its cause and severity.
 However, using some home remedies and self-care tips can aid a faster recovery.

 The following at-home treatments can help improve the infection and provide relief from the symptoms of tonsillitis:

 Salt water works as a mild antiseptic solution that also helps soothe the irritated and swollen walls of your throat.

 Rinsing your throat with salt water frequently throughout the day may provide quick relief without any adverse side effects.
 (1)

 The effectiveness of this therapy is yet to be established clinically, but it enjoys overwhelming anecdotal success.

-– To prepare this salt water solution, mix 1/4 to 1/2 teaspoon of salt in 250 ml of warm water.
+How to use: Mix ¼ to ½ teaspoon of salt in 250 ml of warm water.
 Check the temperature of the water before gargling to make sure it is not too hot.